openownership/bods-dev-handbook/translations.md

 Translators should be given access to the project on Transifex and also a link to the latest version of the data standard website for context.

 Translators do not have to translate every word in the Transifex project.
-Any text wrapped in \`s (eg. \`address\`, \`JSON document <https://tools.ietf.org/html/rfc8259>\`) should not be translated.
+Any text wrapped in \`s (e.g. \`address\`, \`JSON document <https://tools.ietf.org/html/rfc8259>\`) should not be translated.
 Special attention to this should be paid in the schema, schema-reference and concepts resources where they are used most.
 In the svg resource the names of objects and codes from a codelist are not to be  translated.
-As a guide a link to a translated version of the Key Concepts page should be provided (eg. https://standard.openownership.org/es/latest/schema/concepts.html).
+As a guide a link to a translated version of the Key Concepts page should be provided (e.g. https://standard.openownership.org/es/latest/schema/concepts.html).

 #### The translation and review process